test-kitchen/test-kitchen/docs/source/docs/faq.html.md

 appbundle-updater chefdk test-kitchen v1.6.0 # or whatever version you want update to
 ~~~

-The appbundle-updater gem can update a "appbundled" gem in a chef or chefdk omnibus install and reference a specific git branch, tag or sha.
-The above uses it to pull down the v1.6.0 tag of the test-kitchen repo and then propperly pins that inside an existing chefdk installation.
+The appbundle-updater gem can update an "appbundled" gem in a chef or chefdk omnibus install and reference a specific git branch, tag or sha.
+The above uses it to pull down the v1.6.0 tag of the test-kitchen repo and then properly pins that inside an existing ChefDK installation.

 ##### How do I change the user to access the instance?

-You can edit the `.kitchen.yml` with a `transport` option, for instance:
+Add/edit the `transport` section in `.kitchen.yml`, for instance:

 ~~~yaml
 transport: